DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Experiments

 \subsection{Ablation Studies}

-To assess the contributions of individual components in our DKUA, we conduct ablation studies to determine the impact of Baseline, knowledge alignment (KA), unified knowledge association (UKA), distribution-based knowledge transfer (DKT) on model performance.
-Baseline consists of distribution-aware model and knowledge unification.
-These experiments are performed on unseen and seen domains under training order-1, as illustrated in Table \ref{tab:component}. \\ \textbf{Performance of Different Components:} In Table \ref{tab:component}, the Baseline demonstrates that our distribution-aware model and knowledge unification strategy effectively capture domain-specific distribution and consolidate unified representation across all domains for alleviating catastrophic forgetting.
-Compared to the second row, our KA enforces narrowing the distance between domains, ensuring that unified representation learning remains accurate and effective.
-Compared to the second and third row, our unified knowledge association mechanism achieves a significant improvement of \textbf{3.1\%} mAP/\textbf{4.8\%} R@1, and \textbf{3.5\%} mAP/\textbf{4.1\%} R@1.
-This demonstrates that our UKA effectively associates knowledge between domain-specific and unified representations based on each instance to reduce inter-domain gaps for enhancing the model's anti-forgetting and generalization.
-Compared to the third and fourth rows, our DKT design enables the model to transfer domain-specific distributions into unified knowledge based on all exemplars of each domain.
-Each independent component in our DKUA plays a crucial role.
-When the four components are merged, our DKUA significantly improves both the anti-forgetting and generalization capacity of the model.\\ \textbf{Performance of unified representation:} To validate the unified representation learning ability of our method, we perform the t-SNE visualization results of PTKP, KRKC, DKP, and our DKUA across five domains, as shown in Fig. \ref{fig:t-sne}.
-The KRKC and DKP methods struggle to accumulate sufficient cross-domain unified knowledge, which limits their anti-forgetting capacity.
-The PTKP method inadequately separates identity information within the domain, causing a decrease in matching accuracy.
-Compared to these methods, our DKUA presents two advantages: 1) Full interaction of cross-domain information demonstrates that our DKUA significantly exploits the unified representation across all domains for reducing inter-domain gaps.
-2) Differentiated identity information reveals that our method dynamically consolidates the unified representation that can effectively distinguish similar identities across all domains.
-In summary, our DKUA effectively consolidates the unified representation with the characteristics of cross-domain sharing and identity discrimination to enhance the model's anti-forgetting and matching accuracy performance.
+To assess the individual contributions of the components within our DSKC framework, we conduct extensive ablation studies to evaluate the impact of the Baseline, unified knowledge learning (UKL), unified knowledge association (UKA), Domain-based style transfer (DST) on overall model performance.
+The Baseline is composed of the domain-style encoder and the knowledge unification mechanism.
+These experiments are performed across both Seen and Unseen domains under training order-1, as illustrated in Table \ref{tab:component}. \\ \textbf{Performance of Different Components:} As shown in Table \ref{tab:component}, the Baseline validates that our domain-style encoder and knowledge unification strategy effectively capture domain-specific representations and consolidate the unified representation to mitigate catastrophic forgetting.
+Incorporating UKL (Row 2) further narrows inter-domain gaps, ensuring accurate and effective unified representation learning.
+The addition of the UKA mechanism (Row 3) yields significant improvements of \textbf{3.1\%}/\textbf{4.8\%} and \textbf{3.5\%}/\textbf{4.1\%} (mAP/R@1), demonstrating its efficacy in associating instance-level knowledge to enhance both anti-forgetting and generalization.
+Furthermore, the DST design (Row 4) enables the model to align domain-specific style into unified style across domains.
+Each component plays a vital role; when integrated, the full DSKC framework achieves the optimal balance between stability and plasticity.\\ \textbf{Performance of Unified Representation:} To validate the unified representation learning capability of our approach, we present the t-SNE visualization results of PTKP, KRKC, DKP, and our DSKC across five domains, as illustrated in Fig. \ref{fig:t-sne}.
+The visualization reveals that both KRKC and DKP struggle to accumulate sufficient cross-domain unified knowledge, which inherently limits their anti-forgetting capacity.
+Meanwhile, PTKP fails to adequately separate identity information within individual domains, leading to a noticeable decrease in matching accuracy.
+Compared to these existing methods, our DSKC exhibits two distinct advantages: 1) Comprehensive cross-domain interaction: The visualization demonstrates that our DSKC effectively exploits a unified representation across all domains, thereby significantly reducing inter-domain gaps.
+2) Enhanced identity discriminability: The clearly differentiated identity clusters reveal that our DSKC dynamically consolidates domain-specific representations capable of effectively distinguishing similar identities across all domains.
+In summary, our DSKC successfully consolidates a unified representation that balances cross-domain commonality with identity discrimination, leading to superior anti-forgetting performance and matching accuracy.\\